Guaranteed union holidays protect the worker’s basic right to schedule rest, relaxation, and much-needed quality time with their family.

 Veterans Day is a federal holiday observed annually in the United States dedicated to honoring military veterans.

-Falling on the eleventh of November, Veterans Day coincides with the formal end of the first World War.
+Falling on November 11, Veterans Day coincides with the formal end of the first World War.

 The holiday was originally known as Armistice Day in the U.S., and similarly titled holidays are still celebrated around the world.
 The name was changed in 1954 at the behest of several major U.S. veteran organizations, who wished to expand the holiday’s observances to include veterans of both the second World War and the Korean War.